Box074/HKBuildUtils/README.md

 Allow developers to use MonoModHooks outside of `MMHOOK_Assembly-CSharp` and `MMHOOK_PlayMaker.dll`

 They are automatically generated and automatically referenced at build

+**If you need to use this feature, please add a reference to the Fody package**

 Use `<MonoModHook Include="<AssemblyName>" />` to indicate which assemblies need to construct MonoModHookHelper